OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ![Graph of main function](Images/Chapters/0x05c/graph_1874.png)

 At offset `0x000018a8` `strlen` is called, and the returned value is compared to 0x10 at offset `0x000018b0`.
-Thereupon, the input string is passed to a Base32 decoding function at offset `0x00001340`.
-This provides us with valuable information that the input license key is a Base32-encoded 16-character string!
+Immediately after that, the input string is passed to a Base32 decoding function at offset `0x00001340`.
+This provides us with valuable information that the input license key is a Base32-encoded 16-character string.
 The decoded input is then passed to the function at offset `0x00001760`, which validates the license key.
 The disassembly of this function is shown below.

 The validation function expects a 10-byte binary string, as Base32 encoded 16-character input string totals 10 bytes in raw.
 With the information about input, now we will look into the validation function at `0x00001760`.